lorenmartin/workshop_task_0/README.md

 2D triangle shape
 https://lorenmartin.github.io/workshop_task_0/

+These are the notes i made for the following workshop, in the end i used chatGPT to help me do code for a yellow triangle.
+VhatGPT understand the coding better.

 Workshop 0 documentation notes

 Set up canvas, changed to: createCanvas(400, 400);  so i can have square to work my shapes on.